Tom Brewer (politician): Ukraine

 On his return to Ukraine in Spring of 2024, Brewer talked extensively about his work on the ground in the country and his coordination with Washington D.C.
 He told Ukrinform of work with federal lawmakers stating, “I am a State Senator, but most of what I do is more general, humanitarian type help.
 Some of it is gathering information to share with U.S Senators and Congressmen about Ukraine’s needs, to show whether what they are giving is useful and Ukraine needs more of or is of no value at all.
 We need to make sure that we are not wasteful in how we manage the resources we give Ukraine.
 So I have functioned as a pipeline to share information back because, obviously, anybody who is a Senator or Congressman, they may make the trip to Kyiv for a photo-op, but nobody comes here to go beyond the capital because it's just not something many feel comfortable with, I guess.”

 During that time he also appeared in Kharkiv at a joint press conference with Sergeant Sarah Ashton-Cirillo of the Defense Intelligence of Ukraine, hosted by Kharkiv Media Center, where he discussed federal funding issues related to Ukraine.

 In July 2024, Brewer described the modern battlefield with the advent of drone warfare: “I mean, you got drones that are out looking...
 Nobody’s safe anywhere on the battlefield ...
 That’s why it’s become this defensive battle where people live in holes and come out rarely if there’s any drone activity.”

+By June 2026, Brewer had traveled to Ukraine nine times since the 2022 full-scale invasion.
+In an interview before a 2026 visit, Brewer lamented that the ongoing conflict had become a "forgotten war" and had been subject to less coverage by American media.
+Congressman Don Bacon said of Brewer, "He’s a hero, a brave guy, full of courage.
+I love being around him.
+He’s smart and he has moral clarity on this war.
+That’s why he keeps going back out there to help."